KusabiSensei/logstash-codec-gelf/README.md

 #### Test

-- Update your dependencies
+- Update your dependencies.
+Again, we recommend using a clean gemset.

 ```sh
 bundle install
 ```

-- Run tests
+- Run tests.
+Also see the `spec/codecs/gelf_spec.rb` file for the test encode messages.

 ```sh
 bundle exec rspec